anitatobar/Test-retest-reliability-of-lexical-entrainment-task/README.md

 Analyses scripts and data can be found in Data&Analysis folder.
 Code for online tasks used in Study 1 (two sessions separated by minutes) and for tasks used in Study 2 (a week gap between sessions) are found in folders with self-explanatory names.

-Version of manuscript accepted for publication at the Journal of Experimental Psychology: Learning, Memory, and Cognition can be found as a pdf file :)
+This paper has now been published at the Journal of Experimental Psychology: Learning, Memory, and Cognition (https://doi.org/10.1037/xlm0000774).
+A pre-print can be found as a pdf file here :)